ChthonVII/ff7chthonicharmony/README.md

      - Prelude and Game Over upscales from AavockESUI by Aavock & Bonez.
      - Start Screen with Remake-style buster sword adapted by ChthonVII.
 Eight versions, selectable by SD or HD, with or without logo, and NTSC-J mode or uncorrected sRGB mode.
 - FMVs
-     - Traditional-style Eidos Logo from Grimmy's FMV Replacements.
-I'm unsure because it's not well documented, but the creator of this file might Shankifer.
-It appears to have been ripped/adapted from another Eidos game.
+     - Traditional-style Eidos Logo by BlitzNCS.
      - Traditional-style SquareSoft Logo from SYW Unified FMV by Satsuki Yatoshi.
-     - 30fps FMVs from SYW Unified FMV by Satsuki Yatoshi with retranslated subtitles from Shinra Archaeology Cut by Odysseus, TurquioseHammer, Thestrifeisrife, *et al*.
+     - 30fps FMVs from SYW Unified FMV by Satsuki Yatoshi with retranslated subtitles from Shinra Archaeology Cut by Odysseus, TurquioseHammer, *et al*.
 (Video subtitling and reencoding done by ChthonVII.)
           - Beta and demo versions of Opening FMV with SAC-translated text crawls.
           - Jenova E FMV with SAC-translated subtitles
           - Three versions of Ending2 FMV: